-This category pertains to financial liabilities that are not held for trading or not designated as at FVTPL upon the inception of the liability.
+This is the category most relevant to the Group.
+It pertains to financial liabilities that are not held for trading or not designated as at FVTPL upon the inception of the liability.
 These include liabilities arising from operations and borrowings.

-After initial measurement, other financial liabilities are measured at amortized cost using the EIR method.
+After initial recognition, these financial liabilities are measured at amortized cost using the EIR method.
 Amortized cost is calculated by taking into account any discount or premium on the acquisition and fees or costs that are an integral part of the EIR.
-Gains and losses are recognized in profit or loss when other financial liabilities are derecognized, as well as through the EIR amortization process.
+Gains and losses are recognized in profit or loss when the financial liabilities are derecognized, as well as through the EIR amortization process.

-This category applies to the Group's accounts payable and accrued expenses (excluding advances from customers, advances from third parties, statutory and taxes payables), short-term debt and trust receipts payable and long-term debt.
+This category applies to the Group's accounts payable and accrued expenses (excluding advances from customers, advances from third parties, statutory and taxes payables), short-term debt, trust receipts payable and long-term debt.